Abdulrehmanghani/GigaVision/GigaDetections/README.md

 For visualization of the csv file on the traing images please use [csv_visualization.py](./csv_visualization.py) and add the `</Training data csv/>` file and `</Training images folder/>`.

 For visualization of the json file on the traing images please use [json_visualization.py](./json_visualization.py) and add the `</Training data json/>` file and `</Training images folder/>`.

-## Tracking data to COCO
-To run the docker solution use the docker folder

-To convert the the tracking data to the coco annotations format follow these steps.
-1. Create the csv from tracking data
-2. Create the coco fomat json from the csv
-3. Visualization